How Direct Debit works in Australia: Your expert guide for 2025

 Modern cybersecurity threats are becoming more sophisticated and it’s understandable that many businesses are concerned about the security and safety of their payment processing options.

-Direct debit is an easy way for a customer to pay a business for a recurring service or product (here are some products and services direct debit is perfect for).
+Direct debit is an easy way for a customer to pay a business for a recurring service or product.
 A business and its customer come to a signed agreement for an agreed amount, frequency and duration.
 Once authorised by the customer, the business’ chosen payment provider (e.g. Ezidebit) will collect the agreed funds and deposit them into the business’ account.

 This authorisation from the customer ignites a chain of communication between the business, cloud payment provider, and the customers financial institution as illustrated below.